 According to Bloom our natural moral endowments include four capacities:

 1. A moral sense – some capacity to distinguish between kind and cruel actions

-Kindness to kin has been noted in many species of the animal world, because it quite obviously ensures the survival of parental and family genes: we take care of our own first.
+Kindness to kin has been noted in many species of the animal world, and even in the plant world, because it quite obviously ensures the survival of parental and family genes: we take care of our own first.
 But, even in rats and certainly in our primate ancestors, acts of kindness have been seen to include others outside the immediate group, and even towards another species.

 Unsurprisingly, infants’ sensitivity to “badness” is more powerful and emerges earlier than their sensitivity to “goodness.”
 It pays to be warned about a potential threat.
 Karen Wynn, director of the Yale Infant Cognition Center, also known as the baby lab, has run repeated experiments with 3- and 5-month-old children and established that the overwhelming majority of them – more than three-fourths of babies tested – recognize and show preference for nice actions over mean actions, leading them to prefer nice individuals over mean individuals.
 Just about all the 6- and 10-month-old infants prefer the helpful individual to the hindering individual.
 “Study after study after study, the results are always consistently showing that babies feeling positively towards helpful individuals in the world.
 And disapproving, disliking, maybe condemning individuals who are antisocial towards others,” she says.